-Each acquisition aircraft used by QSI was equipped with either a POSAV Applanix Model 510 IMU or a dual frequency Trimble BD960 to collect the Airborne Global Positioning System (ABGPS) and Inertial Measurement Unit (IMU) data.
+Each acquisition aircraft used by QSI was equipped with either a POSAV Applanix Model 510 IMU or a dual frequency Trimble BD960 to collect the airborne GPS and Inertial Measurement Unit (IMU) data.
 NGS Continuously Operated Reference Stations (CORS) and several cooperative CORS stations were used for base stations on the project, with at least two of these CORS stations being used to process each POSAV dataset to achieve the final image center locations.
-For further information refer to the Airborne Positioning and Orientation Report (APOR) on file with other project data within RSD Electronic Data Library.
+For further information refer to the Airborne Positioning and Orientation Report (APOR) on file with other project data within the RSD Electronic Data Library.